xiaogangLi/tensorflow-C3D/README.md

 ### 8 Visualize using Tensorboard
 `cd ../C3D`
 `run tensorboard --logdir=Model/`
-Open the URL in browser to visualize mdoel.
+Open the URL in browser to visualize model.

 ## Note
-When training on my dataset, the loss values are very very big(e.g, 2.5e+19), which lead to a failure for training.I found the value Z (Z=WX+b) is gradually increasing，when adding 3D convolution layers.
-I have tried using some tricks to deal with this but they didn't work.If you have other advice,please tell me.
+When training on my dataset, the loss values are very very big(e.g, 2.5e+19), which lead to a failure for training.
+I found the value Z (Z=WX+b) is gradually increasing，when adding 3D convolution layers.
+I have tried using some tricks to deal with this but they didn't work.
+If you have other advice,please tell me.
 Thank you!

 ## 使用方法